About Us

 Enrique Bascur grew up around horses from the age of seven.
 He studied Adventure Tourism and made his way to Chiloé, where he deepened his connection with equine culture.
 Later, the vast lands of Tierra del Fuego challenged and shaped him.
 He spent several seasons there, taming wild horses and living the estancia lifestyle, learning from the land and its people.
 In 2021, his journey brought him to Torres del Paine, where he worked at various hotels before joining the Galope Austral team.
 Enrique now brings the true gaucho lifestyle to life—with warmth and skill—and shares the countless stories that come with it for a meaningful Patagonian experience.

 Enrique speaks English, Spanish and has Wilderness First Responder certification.
-He will be your cook and guide in the wild!
+He will be your expert guide in the wild!

 OUR HERD

-Horses are still a keystone in the local culture, with the Chilean breed as national pride.
-Local horses are tireless and adapted to the climate.
-They are gentle and brave partners who will lead you to the most remote places.
+Horses remain a fundamental part of local culture, with the Chilean breed standing as a national pride.
+Patagonian horses are calm, brave, and perfectly adapted to the climate.
+Tireless and sure-footed on any terrain, they will take you to remote places where few are privileged to go.

 A BIT OF HISTORY

-In a pristine and unwelcoming land at the end of the world, the first immigrants settled in Patagonia to breed sheep at the end of the 19th century.
+In the late 19th century, in a remote and sparsely populated land at the end of the world, the first settlers arrived in Patagonia to raise sheep.

-Synergies between immigration, international markets, politics, geography, and climate made the colonization grow and the native inhabitants disappear.
+The combination of immigration, international markets, politics, geography, and climate drove the growth of settlements and the decline of Indigenous communities.

-During the 20th century, breeding sheep and selling wool became an empire in Patagonia called Sociedad Explotadora de Tierra del Fuego.
-Renting, buying, or merging, it took control of up to 3.000.000 hectares of lands and industrialized the business thanks to the last European innovations, until its dissolution in 1973.
+In the 20th century, sheep farming and wool production became a true empire in Patagonia: the Sociedad Explotadora de Tierra del Fuego.
+Through leases, purchases, and mergers, it came to control up to 3,000,000 hectares and industrialized its operations with the latest European innovations, until its dissolution in 1973.

-Torres del Payne area and the broader Chilean Patagonia are mainly composed of vast private lands, which makes it very difficult for foreign travelers to roam.
+The Torres del Paine area and the Magallanes region are mostly made up of vast private lands, making it very difficult for travelers to access and explore them.